 For instance, one warning message may read “Stop Vehicle-Vehicle Too Low,” which typically means that the system has detected rough terrain and needs a moment to adjust accordingly.

-However, there are other symptoms that may indicate a problem with the air suspension system, even if no warning light is displayed.
+However, other symptoms may indicate a problem with the air suspension system, even if no warning light is displayed.
 Therefore, it is recommended that drivers inspect their suspension system if they notice any of the following symptoms.

 Sagging